osirixgrpc/osirixgrpc/docs/docs/pyosirix/README.md

 Please contact us at [osirixgrpc@gmail.com](mailto:osirixgrpc@gmail.com) to find out more.

 ## Examples of use
-__Note__: These are for exemplary use only and just touch on what is capable with OsiriXgrpc.
+__Note__: These are for exemplary use only and just touch on what is possible with OsiriXgrpc.
 Over time we will compile a list of more complete examples as found in the [documentation](https://osirixgrpc.github.io/osirixgrpc/pyosirix).

 ### Accessing the 2D viewer